18 Things You Didn’t Know About Bronner’s – The World’s Largest Christmas Store

 18. Over two million guests come to Bronner's annually.

-About the Author: Wayne Bronner is the president and CEO of Bronner’s CHRISTmas Wonderland, located in Frankenmuth, Michigan.
+About the Author: Wayne Bronner is the president and CEO of Bronner’s CHRISTmas Wonderland,.
 He has overseen the day-to-day operations of the World’s Largest Christmas Store since 1998.
 Bronner’s is a multifaceted business that includes a brick-and-mortar business, online sales, commercial accounts, catalog sales, and resale and custom ornament accounts.